bharadwaj995/ITCS-6162_KDD-Final-Project/README.md

 ## Machine Learning

-  1.Performed Logistic Regression on the model and calculated the performance metrics of the model and computed the scores
+  1. Performed Logistic Regression on the model and calculated the performance metrics of the model and computed the scores
-  2.Association Rules(For finding patters in the Dataset)
+  2. Association Rules(For finding patters in the Dataset)
-  3.K-Fold Cross Validation
+  3. K-Fold Cross Validation
-  4.Applying CART algorithms to choose the best algorithm based on the metrics obtained.
+  4. Applying CART algorithms to choose the best algorithm based on the metrics obtained.
-  5.Using ensemble learning implemented neural networks
+  5. Using ensemble learning implemented neural networks

 ## Evaluation